Staging the Bathroom

 - Place a luxurious new rug next to the shower or bathtub.

-- Soften corners with LIVE green plants, but don’t overdo it.
-If you brush up against a plant as you walk through the bathroom, remove it.
+- Soften an empty corner with a LIVE green plant.
+If you brush up against it as you walk through the bathroom, remove it.
 It will take a beating once prospective buyers start going through your home.
 A bit of greenery will freshen and help create that spa-like feeling that so many people love!
 Read the infographic below by Modern Bathroom, to learn which plants will thrive in the bathroom.

 What Not to do in the bathroom!